Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 The novel asks worth flagging

-Six ideas that don't fit any cluster, and a few stand out as commercially interesting.
+Eight ideas that don't fit any of the groups above, and a few stand out.

 "What if" stats for players you sold or subbed.